GPUs example

 metadata:

-name: genesis-example
+name: aws-gpu-example

 labels: